-In Great Britain, collectively, we used to kill nearly 3,500 people on our roads every year.
-Consistently or, dare I say it, boringly: 3,500 deaths a year, 10 a day.
+In the UK, collectively, the road death toll was nearly 3,500 people every year.
 It was accepted, in a, “Well yes it’s bad, but what can you do about it” kind of way.
 There was no clamour for change.
-Newspapers weren’t running headlines about the deaths mounting up, as they do with knife crime.
+Newspapers weren’t running headlines about the death toll mounting up, as they do with knife crime.

-Meanwhile a train crash would be front page news for a week.
-Take the train that derailed at Hatfield on 17 October 2000, a tragedy in which 4 people died.
-That led to huge media interest, massive upheaval on the railways, and, ultimately, as the re-nationalisation of Railtrack, whose failings had caused the crash.
+Meanwhile, a train crash would be front-page news for a week.
+Take the train that derailed at Hatfield on 17 October 2000, a tragedy in which four people died.
+That led to huge media interest, massive upheaval on the railways, and, ultimately, the re-nationalisation of Railtrack, whose failings had caused the crash.
 Yet more than twice as many people will have died on the roads that day.
-Nothing was written about those deaths.
+Nothing was written about that death toll.
 Nothing changed.

 In 2000, four people died in train crashes, while 3,409 died on the roads.

 Here are those figures again for people killed on our roads:

 - 1998 – 3,422

 - 1999 – 3,423